ibrahim-kocyigit/ibm-data-science-professional-certificate/03-data-science-methodology/notes.md

 ### Business Understanding
 _What is the problem that I am trying to solve?_

 The crucial first step in the data science methodology is **business understanding**, where you gain a deep understanding of the problem you're trying to solve.
-This involves clarifying the goals, objectives, and stakeholders involded.
+This involves clarifying the goals, objectives, and stakeholders involved.

 **Importance of clear problem definition:**
 * A clearly defined problem directs the analytical approach and ensures you're solving the right problem.